-There are more vowels and consonants in Thai than English, so it will take a while to learn all of the characters, not to mention about remembering them.
-To write as frequent as possible is my method to learn the characters fast.
+There are more vowels and consonants in Thai than English so it will take a while to learn all of the characters, not to mention about remembering them.
+To write as frequently as possible is my method to learn the characters fast.

 TagalogHaving the knowledge of Spanish and Indonesian helps a little bit in learning Tagalog.
 At least, you won't come with zero knowledge to the class.
 The long occupation of Spain has contributed to many Spanish loanwords in Tagalog, or also called Filipino.
 We can find these loanwords in names of days, months, transportation, or numbers.
 Meanwhile, Tagalog shares several similar words with Indonesian because of originating from the same language group, called Austronesian.

 There are 20 letters in Tagalog, pronounced the same way with Indonesian but have an extra letter and omit some letters from what English has.
 English speakers should pay extra attention to pronounce letter R and Ng.
 R is pronounced with vibration, like R in Spanish or Indonesian.
 Ng is pronounced with a nasal sound, like in the word "thing" without the "th" sound.
 Tagalog grammar is the biggest challenge for me to learn.
 It uses more prefixes and suffixes than that in Indonesian.